What have you been learning this year? I’ve been learning to accept what is with gratitude and to listen and act.

 This year I’ve been clearing the way and preparing the ground by acting on old and new ideas.

 I began to notice that serendipitous things occurred.
 When I asked myself, “What energises me?
-What do I love doing?”, one answer was the leadership coaching work that I’m trained for and rarely do as I don’t find self promotion easy.
+What do I love doing?”, one answer was the leadership coaching work that I’m trained for and rarely do as I do

 Within a week I received a call from a friend asking if I could give her a coaching session and could we do it as a swap or barter please.
 Our exchange?
 She’s a skilled seamstress and in return she helped me recover the chairs I use for my coaching work.
 I ticked recovering chairs off my list after a year of ‘I need to do that’.